-13.1.3 REF (reference) signal position (digital mode only) The POSITION 1 control functions as the position control for the signals stored in the reference memory if these conditions are fulfilled:
+13.1.2 Y position of reference signals (digital mode only) The POSITION 1 control functions as the position control for the signals stored in the reference memory if these conditions are fulfilled:

-- 1st A reference signal must be on display (SAVE/RECALL 9> Reference Display > (upper display area) REx (x = number of memory location, select with INTENS) > On (with or without associated settings). - 2nd After pressing CH1/2-CURSOR-CH3/4-MA/REF-ZOOM pushbutton (15) > Math./Ref. was selected, the pushbutton will light up green.
+- 1st A reference signal must be on display (SAVE/RECALL 9> Reference Display > (upper display area) REx (x = number of memory location, select with INTENS) > On (with or without associated settings). - 2nd After pressing the CH1/2-CURSOR-MA/REF-ZOOM pushbutton (15), >Math./Ref. was selected, the pushbutton will light up green.